alttch/eva3/doc/install.rst

 .. note::

-    If you want to make some initial customization, i.e. name the controllers different from the host name, make a changes in *etc/uc.ini*, *etc/lm.ini* and *etc/sfa.ini* configs first.
+    If you want to make some initial customization, e.g. name the controllers different from the host name, make changes in *etc/uc.ini*, *etc/lm.ini* and *etc/sfa.ini* configs first.

 Manual setup